-7 research grants were funded at a cost of £496k.

-The Foundation also commissioned a staff recruitment, retention and training survey the results of which will be available in 2022.

-The Horseracing Industry Conference was again organised and hosted with 75% of attendees rating it excellent and 25% very good.

-Twitter, Instagram, website and newsletter engagement levels all increased.

-The Foundation was featured in 55 pieces of written and broadcast media.
+- Staff recruitment, retention and training survey the results were published. - The Horseracing Industry Conference audience grew by 50% with 62% of attendees rating it excellent and 38% very good. - Twitter 63%, Instagram 122%, website 10%, LinkedIn 471 followers and newsletter 108% engagement levels all increased. - The Foundation was featured in 58 pieces of written and broadcast media.